10 or Fewer Burrows Permit

 the 10 or Fewer Burrows permit is the right permit for you!

 Gopher tortoise burrows are classified as either potentially occupied or abandoned.
 A permit is required when a potentially occupied gopher tortoise burrow will be disturbed or otherwise damaged.
-A potentially occupied gopher tortoise burrow is a burrow that is in good repair and has the classic half-moon shaped entrance.
-The burrows may have signs of tortoise tracks, droppings, or scrapes from the underside of the shell.
-However, because tortoises can stay in their burrow for extended periods, especially during the colder months, potentially occupied burrows may have spider webs, dead leaves, or other vegetation around the entrance or apron (the pile of sand at the burrow entrance).
-The Gopher Tortoise Permitting Guidelines provide a glossary with additional information on the different burrow classifications.
+Visit our gopher tortoise burrow identification page for a photo guide for determining if a burrow is potentially occupied.
+The Gopher Tortoise Permitting Guidelines also provide a glossary with additional information on the different burrow classifications.

 1) sufficient areas of forage (i.e., herbaceous and low-growing plants including native broadleaf grasses, legumes [bean/pea family], asters, blackberries and other fruits, prickly pear cactus, and a variety of other non-native grasses);

 2) sandy, well-drained, open (sparsely vegetated with trees and shrubs), sunny sites for burrows and basking;